Manifolds counting and class field towers: Growth of lattices in semisimple Lie groups

-\begin{thm} Let $H$ be an isotypic semisimple Lie group of real rank at least $2$.
-Then \begin{itemize} \item[(i)] There exists a constant $a > 0$ such that $\ru \ge x^{a\log x}$ for all sufficiently large $x$. \item[(ii)] If all irreducible lattices in $H$ satisfy the congruence subgroup property, then there exists a constant $b > 0$ such that $\ru \le x^{b\log x}$ for all sufficiently large $x$. \end{itemize} \end{thm}
+Thus we obtain the following generalization of Theorem \ref{theorem} to semisimple Lie groups. \begin{thm} Let $H$ be an isotypic semisimple Lie group of real rank at least $2$.
+Then \begin{itemize} \item[(i)] There exists a positive constant $a$ such that $\ru \ge x^{a\log x}$ for all sufficiently large $x$. \item[(ii)] Assuming the CSP and MP, there exists a positive constant $b$ such that $\ru \le x^{b\log x}$ for all sufficiently large $x$. \end{itemize} \end{thm}